yoniker/PokerVault/Courses/CarrotCorner/Grade3/Carrot Corner Grade 3 Lecture 3.md

 (Negative effects for calling: Block bluff unblock value)

 In today's lecture we're going to focus on unblocking folds.
+Villian's call range won't have a lot in common in terms of cards, but his folding range will have common cards (for example, busted flush draws,straight draws etc), and that's why we want to focus on unblocking his folds

 The less folds we block, the more we can bluff.
 The more range advantage we have, we can bluff more.
 So in some situations, I can sometimes even bluff pure the worst hands(with the worst blockers), and in some bad spots for my range, I will only sometimes bluff the absolute best candidates for bluffing.
 Always first think about the range advantage, who has it, given the actions and configuration, and only then think about blockers - the range advantage dominates the blocker effects (in some spots I should bluff range).